scrapinghub/scrapinghub-stack-scrapy/README.rst

 scrapinghub-stack-scrapy
 ========================

-Software stack with latest Scrapy and updated deps.
+Software stack with latest Scrapy and updated deps

 Branches and tags
 =================